avargasv/ZIO-Dialogue/postIOMonad.md

 >Scala being a strong statically typed programming language, the type-compatibility of the output of a function with the input of the function it feeds to, is verified at compilation time.
 Here we will take that compatibility for granted, without delving at all in the intricacies of the mighty Scala type system.

+Building programs by composing functions means that our programs are, in the end, just "big functions" composed by many smaller ones.
+Of course, we don't want those big functions to be non-deterministic.
+As **the composition of two functions is impure if only one of them is impure**, and so the presence of only one impure function among those that compose a program would make the entire program impure, we are restricted to using pure functions when applying this way of building programs.

 ## 1.3 The I/O monad.